tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 # Continuous learning
 - [industrial logic continous learning](https://www.industriallogic.com/img/blog/2005/09/ContinuousLearning.pdf)
+- XP teams are very code-centric and focused on making functional software.
+When reflection and learning happen, it's often in a watered down, haphazard way.
+- someone has to decide to make learning not just an individual experience but a collective experience.
+When that happens, learning isn't just something that occurs naturally, it is something that the company uses to drive the future of business.

 # A pattern language for study groups
 - [a pattern language for study groups](https://www.industriallogic.com/img/blog/2012/03/khdraft1.pdf)